 I. ApoB synthesis inhibitors (mipomersen): mipomersen is a second-generation antisense oligonucleotide (ASO).
 It is designed to target human apolipoprotein B (ApoB)-100.
 Mipomersen silences ApoB mRNA in liver, thereby reducing hepatic ApoB-100, total cholesterol and LDL-cholesterol in plasma.
-Mipomersen can decrease ApoB, LDL-cholesterol and lipoprotein (a) in patients with heterozygous and homozygous FH(73,74).
+Mipomersen can decrease ApoB, LDLcholesterol and lipoprotein (a) in patients with heterozygous and homozygous FH(73,74).

 II.
-PCSK9 inhibitors: PCSK9 inhibitors, including antisense oligonucleotides, short-interfering RNA and antibodies are used for lowering plasma LDL-cholesterol and improving the LDL-cholesterol-lowering ability of statins.
+PCSK9 inhibitors. inhibitors: PCSK9 including antisense oligonucleotides, shortinterfering RNA and antibodies are used for LDL-cholesterol lowering plasma and improving the LDL-cholesterol-lowering ability of statins.
 However, they need some residual LDL-receptor function; so this approach is limited to heterozygous FH and homozygotes with reduced LDL-receptor function (75-78).